 Sugar can be really damaging to what we know as our child’s ‘baby’ teeth.
 Fizzy drinks and juice are typically the worst for this and most likely what your child will come into contact with in their day to day lives.
 So endeavour from an early age to cut out sugary and acidic drinks, also, as these can wear down your child’s teeth while they are still growing.
 Make them a very special treat and it should not impact your child’s tooth too much, experts recommend to us a dental supplement to strengthen their teeth.

 If your child does develop bad habits or a problem occurs (such as a cavity or bad alignment) then it is important to get checked regularly to avoid future problems, though it is possible to get lingual braces as an adult if needed.
 Ideally, you want to help avoid costly dental procedures for your child when they become an adult.
-In extreme cases, if left untreated, your child may require dental implants Warrington in future.
+In extreme cases, if left untreated, your child may require dental implants Warrington.
+You can also schedule appointments and get more dental information when you visit wilmotfamilydentistry.com.

 Ultimately, one of the biggest contributors to ensuring your child has good oral hygiene from a young age is providing them with a well-balanced diet.
 This means including all of the major food groups in their daily intake – carbohydrates, proteins, fats, vitamins and minerals.
 Proper hydration also needs to be maintained every day to avoid serious health issues.
 Prior to turning one year old and up to three-years-old, milk intake is vital to help ensure the dental health of your child.